karokuusikallio/helsinki-city-bike-app/README.md

 If you want to run tests locally: 1. download the source code 2. npm install 3. npm run test

+Whether you can to run or test locally, make sure to copy two .env files to the project root.
+These files will be provided in a zip-file with the application.

 Hope you enjoy trying it out!